lamp-io/docs/tutorials/laravel/github-dev-stage-live.md

 - Click the `Create pull request` button
 - click the `Merge pull request` button

-Thats it.
+That's it.
 View your live lamp.io app in your browser and you'll see your first feature is "live".